Anas1812162/FYP-Smart-Parking-Reservation-App/parkkar/readme.txt

    Salman Budha,       Reg: 1812167

-   To start the app first you need to install EXPO APP on your smartphone whether android or IOS Then open the project and open terminal on VScode and Enter Command "expo start" the app will then run.
+   To start the app first you need to install EXPO APP on your smartphone whether android or IOS Then open the project and open terminal on VScode and Enter Command "npm i" to install depencies and then to run app enter command "expo start" the app will then run.

    Points to be noted: